American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 7 Top Tax Deductions for Homeowners

-To encourage home ownership, the federal government offers many tax deductions for homeowners that can lower taxes and put money back into their pocket – or your home.
+To encourage home ownership, the federal government offers many tax deductions for homeowners that can lower taxes and put money back into their pocket – or their home.

 Tell me more